Risk ManagementUnited States (OCC)

 OCC Heightened Standards (12 CFR Part 30, Appendix D)

-The OCC Heightened Standards establish minimum standards for the design and implementation of a risk governance framework for large insured national banks, federal savings associations, and insured federal branches ($50 billion+ in consolidated assets).
-The standards address the obligation of the board of directors, front-line units, independent risk management, and internal audit.
+The OCC Heightened Standards (12 CFR Part 30, Appendix D) set minimum requirements for the design, implementation, and ongoing operation of a risk governance framework for large insured national banks, federal savings associations, and insured federal branches with $50 billion or more in consolidated assets.
+The standards cover governance, risk management, internal controls, stress testing, capital planning, and supervisory reporting obligations..

 Domains